-Popular devices like the Arduino and the Raspberry Pi have brought sophisticated electronics to within reach of amateur inventors and students.
+Popular devices like Arduino and Raspberry Pi have brought sophisticated electronics to within reach of amateur inventors and students.
 But only a few of those hobbyists manage to turn their passion into a full-time profession and open a hardware startup.
 We wanted to find out exactly what makes this minority tick, and so we decided to do the only sensible thing: track a few of them down and ask them about life on the front line.
 We wanted to know what inspired each idea, and the process through which that idea came to be implemented.
 We were also curious about how the modern hardware entrepreneur goes about assessing the competition.

 There’s never been a better time for hardware startups to find their feet.
 The advent of crowdfunding, cheaper surface-mount IC units, and powerful wireless technologies have made the economics more forgiving, while bustling online communities like Hardware Massive and podcasts like The Hardware Entrepreneur (whose host, Balint Horvath, spoke to us) have provided valuable education for would-be pioneers.
 But that’s not to say that today’s electrical pioneers don’t face challenges.
 Join us as we uncover the challenges in becoming a hardware entrepreneur.